assemble/assemble/README.md

 ***

-_This file was generated on Sunday, November 24, 2013._
+_This file was generated on Tuesday, November 26, 2013._